-Economic development Board of Realtors Rural development Public Health and Safety Natural Resources/Environmental Protection Neighborhood Association/Revitalization Recreational Opportunities Public Services Cultural Resource Preservation Other (please list) Religious/Faith-based Des scribe any community project in which yo u previously or currently participate: Brie efly, describe your interest in serving on t th e committee: Are at specialized skill(s) or experience(s) wind special skill(s) or experience(s) wind special skill(s) or experience(s) wind special special skill(s) or experience(s) wind skill(s) or experience(s) or exper io ous effort to give membership on this Are tim you willing to serve on any of the subcone? ☐ Yes ☐ No nn nittees that may require more of your Are bias you willing and able to define and evaluates? ate e issues without expressing a personal It is my tie adopted by the Citizen's Advisory Committee. es and responsibilities necessary and to fulfill ability, exercising good judgment, fairness, App olicant's Signature Date
+Economic development Board of Realtors Rural development Public Health and Safety Natural Resources/Environmental Protection Neighborhood Association/Revitalization Recreational Opportunities Public Services Cultural Resource Preservation Other (please list) Religious/Faith-based Describe any community project in which yo ou previously or currently participate: Briefly, describe your interest in serving on the committee: What specialized skill(s) or experience(s) w Are you willing and able to make a conscient committee a priority and participate as necessity. tious effort to give membership on this Are you willing to serve on any of the subcortime? ☐ Yes ☐ No mmittees that may require more of your Are you willing and able to define and evaluables? ☐ Yes ☐ No ate issues without expressing a personal I agree to abide by future by-laws and procedur It is my intention to familiarize myself to the du my obligation on this committee to the best of n impartiality, and faithful attendance.
+Applicant's Signature Date